NewsAppsUMD/ARGPOLL2023/README.md

 So that is where this bot ends.
 I accomplished most of what I wanted but there is still work to do to make it nicer to look at.
 I am very happy though I was able to get a working email bot to some extent.

+Does the data need to be stored?
+Not really, the wikipedia page does a good job at that.
+I can get any of that data from there.
+Can this bot accept input from users?
+I mean yes, but I am not sure what the criticisms would be aside from that the CSV file looks wonky.
+Many would want a candidate-centered CSV but that proves very difficult with the way the candidate table is set up on the wikipedia page.
+I would wait until after the primaries in August when the number of candidates whittles.
+Whats the best schedule?
+I put everyday since polls come out nearly every day or every week.
+I think that suits this.

 <End of update>